 - Look for the AdChoices logo: If present, try the tracking URL for the ad.
 This can especially help if it's difficult to find the clickstring.

 In addition to the various tools, we also empower you to take action to block these ads when you see them or have enough information about them.
 You have the following options to block ads:

 - Hover over the ad and click Block this ad .

 - Blocking rules in the Ad Exchange UI:

-- You can use the advertiser URL obtained from the click-through URL or the declared domain for the ad in the Creative review to block all ads coming from that URL.
+- You can use the advertiser URL obtained from the click-through URL or the declared domain for the ad in the Ad review center to block all ads coming from that URL.